Catherine Théot

-Catherine Théot depicted in the 18th century.

 Catherine Théot (born at Barenton (Normandy), France, 5 May 1716 ー 1 September 1794) was a French visionary.
 Catherine believed she was destined to work for God.
 She gained notoriety when she was accused of being involved in a plot to overthrow the Republic, and the downfall of Maximilien Robespierre was attributed in part to her prophecies.

 Life

-Théot was born into a peasant family and from a young age had many spiritual visions.
+Théot was born into a peasant family and had many spiritual visions from a young age.
 In the 1760s she sought official recognition and guidance from the Catholic Church for her visions and was put in touch with Joseph Grisel, a fierce critic of Jansenism, who became her spiritual guide.
 Under Grisel's guidance she undertook a long course of religious asceticism in the lay convent of the Miramiones (fr) in Paris.
 However, after many years she had come no closer to having the Church recognize her visions as authentic, and abandoned Grisel, drifting towards more Jansenist views herself before rejecting Catholic orthodoxy entirely.

 In 1779 she announced herself to be the Virgin Mary, the new Eve, and the mother of God.
 After being held for a number of years in the Salpetrière hospital, she was set free in 1782.
 She made a home in the rue Contrescarpe and began to gather a small group of people who believed her prophecies.
 She believed that she was destined to be the mother of the new Messiah and was hailed as the "Mother of God".
 The records of her followers were preserved by the Revolutionary Tribunal and show that she was praying for women on the street whose husbands had been conscripted into the French Revolutionary Army, winning their affection and their loyalty.